Suhaib-pm/MovieSeatBooking/README.md

 Limitations:-

-No user authentication , payment processing and Single show per booking request
+No user authentication , no payment processing and Single show per booking request